cin/mr-cassop/docs/docs/architecture-overview.md

 slug: /architecture-overview
 ---

-Cassandra operator deploys and manages Cassandra clusters and a few other components that help maintain the cluster.
+mr-cassop deploys and manages Cassandra clusters and a few other components that help maintain the cluster.

 A `CassandraCluster` consists of the following components: